Jenny-Jiani/Jenny-Jiani.github.io/parameters/reference/format-specification/format-control.md

 ## HeadModuleRatio
-Sets the module count and module size ratio of the barcode head part.
+Set the module count and module size ratio of the barcode head part.

 ### As Json Parameter